nf-core/nanoseq/README.md

     -profile <docker/singularity/institute>
 ```

 See [usage docs](docs/usage.md) for all of the available options when running the pipeline.
+An example input samplesheet for performing basecalling and demultiplexing can be found [here](assets/samplesheet.csv).

 ## Documentation